Skip to main content

 • Duration: 32-36 months

-Learn from qualified social work practitioners and apply your knowledge through field education placements with this globally recognised Master of Social Work degree.
+With this globally recognised Master of Social Work degree, you can learn from qualified social work practitioners and apply your knowledge through field education placements.

 Download a course guide